rahilgholami/Circadian-rhythmicity/README.md

 # Code Description

 ## 1. Stationarity
-A signal is said to be stationary if its statistical properties such as mean, variance, frequency, and etc are not changing with respect to time.
+A signal is said to be stationary if its statistical properties such as mean, variance, frequency, and etc are not changing over time.
 The mean of the time-series is increasing over the time.
 This trend can be removed using a polynomial regression.